Unified Functional-Holographic Theory of the QCD Critical End Point: Validation: Lattice Consistency, Thermodynamic Stability, and Limits

-to $p/T^{4}$, all of which are reproduced by the Polyakov-modified Fermi distributions as $\Phi\to 1$ and by the vanishing of the running couplings in the ultraviolet.
+and at finite density with $\mu_{f}=\mu_{B}/3$ the fermionic sector adds the standard ideal-gas terms $N_{c}N_{f}\big[\tfrac{1}{6}(\mu_{f}/T)^{2}+\tfrac{1}{12\pi^{2}}(\mu_{f}/T)^{4}\big]$ to $p/T^{4}$, all of which are reproduced by the Polyakov-modified Fermi distributions as $\Phi\to 1$ and by the vanishing of the running couplings in the ultraviolet.
 The low temperature limit at $\mu_{B}=0$ is likewise controlled by first principles.
 The FRG improved $U_{k\to 0}$ realizes the Goldstone theorem in the chiral limit, $m_{\pi}^{2}\propto \partial^{2}U/\partial\pi^{2}|_{\rm min}\to 0$ for vanishing explicit breaking, the entropy density $s\to 0$, the pressure remains at its subtracted normalization $p\to 0$, and the specific heat $c_{V}=T,\chi_{TT}$ reflects the expected exponential suppression by the lightest excitations away from the chiral limit.
 Between these limits the nonperturbative dynamics encoded by $(G_{S},G_{V},K)$ and by the Polyakov sector produces an interaction measure $I(T,0)/T^{4}$ that peaks near $T_{c}^{(0)}$ and a speed of sound that exhibits critical softening, and the model curves for $p/T^{4}$, $\varepsilon/T^{4}$, and $c_{2,4}(T)$ remain within the continuum-extrapolated lattice bands~\cite{Borsanyi:2020,Bazavov:2021}, in quantitative agreement with the calibration strategy of Sec.~\ref{sec:num-calib-preds} and with the dynamical suppression of the anomaly.

-The explicit verification of positivity and causality follows both analytically and numerically.
-The inequality $\kappa_{T}=\chi_{B}>0$ is a rigorous consequence of Eq.~\eqref{eq:kappa-positivity}.
-At $\mu_{B}=0$, Eq.~\eqref{eq:cs2-general} yields $c_{s}^{2}=s/(T,\chi_{TT})$ and the fluctuation-dissipation identity $T\chi_{TT}=\langle(\Delta S)^{2}\rangle/VT$ ensures $c_{s}^{2}>0$.
-The conformal bound $c_{s}^{2}\le 1/3$ is saturated in the Stefan-Boltzmann limit \eqref{eq:SB-limit} and is maintained below it whenever the trace anomaly is positive and increasing with temperature in the crossover region, which holds in the present framework and on the lattice, because